joshbegley/nyt-latest/README.md

 `New research shows that we need to be even more skeptical online shoppers.`\
 https://nytimes.com/2020/11/19/technology/fake-reviews-amazon.html?searchResultPosition=7

-**Census Bureau Says It Can’t Meet Trump’s Deadline for Count of Undocumented Immigrants**\
+**Census Officials Say They Can’t Meet Trump’s Deadline for Population Count**\
-`The bureau has concluded it won’t have data on time to carry out the administration’s goal of stripping unauthorized immigrants from census totals before a new president is inaugurated.`\
+`Officials have concluded the Census Bureau won’t have data on time to carry out the administration’s goal of stripping unauthorized immigrants from population totals for apportionment.`\
 https://nytimes.com/2020/11/19/us/2020-census-data.html?searchResultPosition=8

 **Arecibo Observatory, a Great Eye on the Cosmos, Is Going Dark**\